‘Dragon Ball Heroes’ Episode 18 Synopsis, Release Date: Gogeta Versus Godslayer Hearts

 The final scenes of Dragon Ball Heroes Episode 17 featured Gogeta’s appearance in the Universal Conflict arc.
 After realizing that they couldn’t beat Super Hearts in their current state, Son Goku tried to convince Vegeta to do the fusion dance and merge into Gogeta.
 Super Hearts was amazed by the transformation, but the power of Gogeta doesn’t seem to concern him at all.

 According to Comic Book, the upcoming episode of Dragon Ball Heroes, which is titled “Super Showdown!
 Gogeta vs. Hearts,” is set to be released in December.
-It is expected to show the start of the epic battle between Gogeta and Super Hearts which will likely determine the fate of the universe.
+It is expected to show the start of the epic battle between Gogeta and Super Hearts, which will likely determine the fate of the universe.

 “Gogeta and Hearts clash!
 The fate of the universe is riding on the mightiest fused warrior.
 How will this earth-shaking super decisive battle play out?!”